Do you look at the prices in physical stores and immediately think, “It’s much cheaper online.” (It’s most probably a yes.)

-Although the search functionalities might be characterized as fairly basic, they’re not lacking in catering to users’ needs.
+Although the search functionalities might be defined as fairly basic, they’re not lacking in catering to users’ needs.
 The inclusion of a search history list, suggestion list, and search by image establishes Shopee’s commitment to facilitating an efficient search experience.

 Lazada has yet again chosen a slightly different route than Shopee.
-Apart from the regular functions such as search history, search suggestion, and image search, Lazada includes an additional voice dictation feature to further cater to users’ search preferences.
+Apart from the regular functions such as search history, search suggestion, and image search, Lazada includes an added voice dictation feature to further cater to users’ search preferences.

 Its decision to opt for a smaller font size is also a questionable choice since small fonts can give the illusion of too much information.
 Information overload adds to clutter on the screen and eventually leads to a less comfortable user experience.